sonofhypnos/thoughts/posts/journaling-prompts-emacs.md

 [^2]: In the beginning I had high aspirations by weighting how often I
-    get to see a prompt by how useful it was, but this (at least so far) turned out to be an overengineered solution, because it\'s very easy to just generate a new prompt, so I did not bother with that in the end.
+    get to see a prompt by how useful it was, but this (at least so far) turned out to be an overengineered solution, because it's very easy to just generate a new prompt, so I did not bother with that in the end.